Efficient Sparse Secure Aggregation for Federated Learning: Background

-Many federated rounds are computed in sequence until the global model state converges or meets some desired performance metric.
-Because multiple local update steps are used, \texttt{FedAvg} does not optimize \eqref{eq:federated-loss} for $E>1$.
-Thus, there is no guarantee that such an algorithm converges, or provides an acceptable solution, in general~\cite{heterogeneity_SLSZ18,SCAFFOLD_KKMRSS19}.
-The trade-off for \texttt{FedAvg}, then, is to select a large enough $E$ so as to reduce the number of federated rounds required (and therefore communication and coordination overhead) to reach a desired performance metric, but not so large that the algorithm fails to converge.
+where $D=\sum_{i=1}^C |\mathcal{D}_i|$ is the total number of data samples across all datasets.
+Tens to thousands federated rounds are computed in sequence until the global model state converges or meets some desired performance metric.

+When multiple local update steps are used ($E>1$), the convergence of \texttt{FedAvg} is not guaranted even in the convex setting due to data heterogeneity~\cite{heterogeneity_SLSZ18,SCAFFOLD_KKMRSS19}.
+The trade-off for \texttt{FedAvg}, then, is to select a large enough $E$ so as to reduce the number of federated rounds required (and therefore communication overhead) to reach a desired performance metric, but not so large that the algorithm fails to converge.